vtori37/Budget-Tracker/README.md

 ***

 ## Website
-Here is a link to the live website:
+If you would like to test out the application, click this link to the live website:
 [Budget-Tracker](https://budget-10.herokuapp.com/)

-## Installation
-To access the application

 ## Usage
-This project can be used to create company profile pages.
+This application can but used to keep track of transactions both on and offline.

 ## Contributors
 [Kevin Long](https://github.com/KLong75)